Causes for eye pain

 The best solution to relieve eye pain is by treating the condition causing it.
 However, there are a few options for immediate eye pain relief.

 Warm or cold compress

-A towel moistened with warm water can help keeping the eyes clean and free of any blockages causing discomfort.
-A cold compress can reduce swelling and help to numb down the pain.
+A towel moistened with warm water can help keep the eyes clean and free of any blockages causing discomfort.
+A cold compress can reduce swelling and help to numb the pain.